 Sprouts, Stumblebee, Bass, and I piled into our bus, and had an uneventful ride to the Copper Mountain ski resort.
 We wound up getting off the bus a littler earlier than we needed to; a cyclist talking with the driver got the bus to stop alongside the road half a mile or so before the actual bus stop.

 The road the bus dropped us off at is on the Silverthorne Alternate, which departs the CDT from Copper Mountain, heads north to the town of Silverthorne, and then heads northeast to reconnect with the CDT skipping a rugged stretch of trail that includes Grays Peak, a fourteener and the high point of the CDT.
-I won’t be going that way.
-Instead, we followed the alternate a mile south, mostly along the ski resort’s roads, until we returned to the CDT on the side of a ski slope, turned southbound, and began hiking south, back towards Tennessee Pass, where we finished yesterday.
+(I won’t be going that way.)
+We followed the alternate a mile south, mostly along the ski resort’s roads, until we reached the CDT on the side of a ski slope, turned southbound, and began hiking south towards Tennessee Pass, where we finished yesterday.

 When I started this hike, I expected that slackpacking opportunities were going to be extremely limited, so I wasn’t expecting to do any of the trail southbound.
 However, after the New Mexico fire closures, I decided that when I returned to do that segment, I’d do it southbound.
 (Mostly because of logistics reasons, but also because that direction is roughly downhill.)
 So now, having already processed both the discontinuity and acceptance of southbound sections in my northbound hike, I was happy to be able to do a longish day without my full pack.